 Sporting KC acquired forward Erik Hurtado on Dec.
 14, 2018, from Vancouver Whitecaps FC in exchange for the club’s natural second-round pick in the 2020 MLS SuperDraft and natural first-round pick in the 2021 MLS SuperDraft.
 In six seasons with the Whitecaps, Hurtado contributed 17 goals and 13 assists in 123 matches (47 MLS starts) across all competitions after being selected fifth overall in the 2013 MLS SuperDraft.

 2019: MLS regular season: Has not featured.
 Concacaf Champions League: Started one of three appearances (115 minutes played).
 Featured in both wins over Deportivo Toluca FC in the Round of 16, making his debut for Sporting in a 3-0 first-leg win on Feb.
 21 at Children's Mercy Park.
-Open Cup: Has not featured.
+Open Cup: Did not feature.
 MLS Cup Playoffs: Has not featured.

 The Santa Clara University product and former US youth international recorded seven goals and five assists in his first two professional seasons, capped off by a 64th-minute equalizer in the MLS Cup Playoffs in his postseason debut on Oct.
 29, 2014 against FC Dallas.